vivsquatch/password-genie/README.md

 # password-genie
-A simple Python script to generate a 16-character password.
+Password Genie is a simple Python script that generates a 16 character password upon run.
+Feel free to download and use as you wish.